h4zm1/Everlook-Calendar/README.md

 [everwen.fr.to](https://everwen.fr.to/)

+This's to help me and others on Everlook to easily check raid reset times and pvp weekends.

 Using kotlin spring boot with htmx.

 Using [mustache](https://mustache.github.io/) to transform json request responses into [htmx](https://github.com/bigskysoftware/htmx) via a client-side template before it is swapped into the DOM.